wentelteefje/parity-scale-codec-page/content/docs/encode.md

 In analogy to how the data would be stored in memory, the least significant byte is stored at the smallest vector index.
 Of course, this is only useful once the type is bigger than one byte.

 # 2 SCALE Encoding Basics
 This section provides code snippets to get you started with encoding your types using SCALE.
 The `Encode` trait is used for encoding of data into the SCALE format.
-For types implementing it the `encode()`-method can be used to obtain the encoding as a vector `Vec<u8>`.
-You can find the list of natively supported types here.
-However, in the following we will go through the most common types.
+For types implementing it the `encode()`-method can be used to obtain the encoding as a `Vec<u8>`.

 ## 2.1 Integers